Three stages, 22 teams and three cities – introducing the Giro d’Italia 2014’s Grande Partenza

 Nine super-fit riders per team, 22 teams and hundreds of support staff: the 97th Giro d’Italia Grande Partenza is on its way to the island of Ireland in May 2014 and we couldn’t be more excited.

-Almost 200 riders in total will travel to Northern Ireland along with coaches, managers, masseurs and other support staff.
+Almost 200 riders in total will travel to the island of Ireland along with coaches, managers, masseurs and other support staff.
 You can bet, too, that their every move will be tracked by huge groups of media.
 Oh, and the world will be watching on TV too.

 And they’re in for a treat.
 But really, as the fans know, nothing beats the feeling of being there in person.